We are an informal network for people who deal with property and facilities management in the voluntary sector.

 What we do

-We support charities by promoting good practice in facilities management and property management.
+We support charities by promoting good practice in workplace and facilities management and property management.

 Who is it for?

 The CFM Group is for everyone who deals with buildings, property and facilities management issues in the non-profit sector.

 We have participants representing facilities teams from large organisations with nation-wide property portfolios, facilities managers with small to medium-sized offices, operations managers and procurement officers, as well as office managers and administrators who look after workplace issues for smaller voluntary organisations and community groups.

 We also welcome people who deal with fm-related issues as an adjunct to their main role: people working in hr, health and safety and i.t., as well those looking at property and strategic issues for their organisation.